buildpacks/rfcs/text/0000-move-analyze-phase.md

 ## Responsibilities

 * Stack validation, to ensure that a new run-image is campatible with the previous app image
-* Retrive run-image mixins, which will be used by subsequent phases
+* Retrieve identifier (imageID or digest), stack ID, and mixins, which will be used by subsequent phases
 * Validation of registry credentials, to avoid a long build that fails during export phase
 * Parsing the project descriptor and performance various operations based on its contents, include:
     - downloading buildpacks
     - creating ephemeral buildpacks
     - applying include and exclude rules
-    - modifying environment variables
+    - adding environment variables to <platform>/env
     - producing an [`order.toml`](https://github.com/buildpacks/spec/blob/main/platform.md#ordertoml-toml) to be consumed by later phases

 ## Inputs